-For the automotive industry recent advances in additive manufacturing (AM) have opened doors for newer, more robust designs; lighter, stronger, and safer products; reduced lead times; and reduced costs.
+For the automotive industry recent advances in Additive Manufacturing (AM) (or 3D Printing) have opened doors for newer, more robust designs; lighter, stronger, and safer products; reduced lead times; and reduced costs.
 In 2015, the annual Wohlers report stated that the automotive industry accounted for 16.1% of all AM expenditure.
 While automotive original equipment manufacturers (OEMs) and suppliers primarily use AM for rapid prototyping, the technical trajectory of AM makes a strong case for its use in product innovation and direct manufacturing in the future.

 This article will present an outline of additive manufacturing in the automotive industry.
 It will discuss the design requirements for parts used in vehicles as well as present design recommendations for common automotive applications.
 A range of popular AM materials suitable for the automotive industry are presented along with several case studies where AM has successfully been implemented.

 AM in the automotive industry